adamdrake/digitalmaneuverplaybook/content/plays/09-use-safer-programming-techniques.md

 # Type checking and static analysis

 There are a variety of programming techniques that can be used in order to increase the safety and security of the software you build.
 For example, Facebook has an [excellent article on Zoncolan](https://dl.acm.org/doi/pdf/10.1145/3338112?download=true), their static analysis tooling.
 Static analysis is the analysis of code as it sits in files, versus dynamic analysis that would analyze the code while it is running.
+In this case, Facebook found that static analysis was one of the most helpful methods in finding security vulnerabilities and bugs in their code, even more so than read teaming/white hat hacking.

 In order to get maximum use of static analysis techniques, it is beneficial to use a programming language that is statically typed, or to use a dynamic language that allows for type annotations.